Get

 Location: Moscow, Russia

 Malchik was a black mixed-breed dog that was known for living at the Mendeleyevskaya Station in Moscow.
 While he lived peacefully at the station for about three years, Malchik was unexpectedly killed by a woman named Yuliana Romanova, who stabbed him to death with a kitchen knife.
 The reason for his murder is unclear, but some witnesses reported that Malchik barked at Romanova and her dog, while others claim that Romanova’s dog attacked Malchik while he slept.
-His death caused an uproar about the mistreatment of animals in the area, leading to a statue being erected.
+His death caused an uproar about the mistreatment of animals in the area, leading to this famous dog statue being erected.

 5. Waghya